Suraj151/pdi-framework/README.md

 This service is extended version of ESPNOW feature available in esp8266 with some easy to use api. with help of this feature we can build mesh networking, broadcasting etc n/w as per requirements. this service is not configurable from server for now. but you can manage it with easily available api of this service.

 * **WiFi Service:**
-This is extended version of arduino wifi library. this service provides simplified api's to dynamically interact with wifi devices on practical field. it has internet based connection ability over same network configs devices which are usefull in mesh scenarios. it also has ability to enable dynamic subnetting heiraechy where each individual device sits in different network and knows how far (in hop distance manner) he is from main hub centre.
+This service provides simplified api's to dynamically interact with wifi devices on practical field. it has internet based connection ability over same network configs devices which are usefull in mesh scenarios. it also has ability to enable dynamic subnetting heiraechy where each individual device sits in different network and knows how far (in hop distance manner) he is from main hub centre.

-* **PING Service:**
-As name suggest this service extends basic ping feature of esp8266 sdk api. this service is utilized in wifi service to check active internet.

 * **GPIO Service:**
 GPIOs are actually going to interact with sensors.
 We can read sensor or we can drive appliances with the help of this GPIO services.
+More on this GPIO service can work with MQTT/HTTP transports provided to monitor/control the GPIO's remotely

 * **MAIL Service:**
-MAIL service is uses SMTP driver to connect and send mail to any account. you should have a SMTP server account credentials that device uses to send mail. to set configuration goto local server and select Email section under main menu. you can test it with tick option provided in email section before submit configuration form. the best demo way to test this section is create free mailtrap account where we get configurations. this service should be enabled from common configuration file wherever this service act as dependency service. for example GPIO alert system has alert channel of email.
+MAIL service is uses SMTP transport to connect and send mail to any account. you should have a SMTP server account credentials that device uses to send mail. to set configuration goto local server and select Email section under main menu. you can test it with tick option provided in email section before submit configuration form. the best demo way to test this section is create free mailtrap account where we get configurations. this service should be enabled from common configuration file wherever this service act as dependency service. for example GPIO alert system has alert channel of email.
 GPIO alerts generated on user selected alert channel.

 * **GPIO Alerts:**
-GPIO alerts are provided to get notified on specific condition met. from local server GPIO alert conditions can be set in GPIO alert section which is available under GPIO manage section.
+GPIO alerts are provided to get notified on specific condition met. from local web portal of device GPIO alert conditions can be set in GPIO alert section which is available under GPIO manage section.

+* **Database:**
+Database service can be used to get/set any config in device NVM memory.

-# Ewings Local Server
+# Local Web Server

-Esp8266 has built in WiFi feature that work in both station as well as access point mode.
+PDI framework has local web portal.
+In case if device supports the internet then web server can be enabled.
+As aexample Esp8266 has built in WiFi feature that work in both station as well as access point mode.
 Station mode is mode using which we can connect to other wifi network.
 Access point mode is mode using which Esp8266 create its own network.
-Ewings stack comes with a local http server facility using access point mode of esp8266.
+PDI stack comes with a local http server facility using access point mode of esp8266.
 By default this server has setting, monitor pages added.

-Ewings Server Framework has following components
+Web Server Framework has following components

 * **Controllers :**
 Controllers used to handle request from client. collecting user inputs, processing, building response for requests etc. works can be carried out in this component.